-Admiral Moran: … [W]e are at a point right now…that our ability to surge beyond our current force that’s forward is very limited, which should give you a pretty good indication that it would be challenging to meet the current guidance to defeat and deny in two conflicts.82
+Admiral Moran: … [W]e are at a point right now…that our ability to surge beyond our current force that’s forward is very limited, which should give you a pretty good indication that it would be challenging to meet the current guidance to defeat and deny in two conflicts.158

-The Navy’s readiness as it pertains to providing global presence is rated as “marginal.”
-The level of COCOM demand for naval presence and the fleet’s ability to meet that demand is similar to that of 2017 but is increasingly challenged by the range of funding problems noted in this section.
-The Navy maintains its ability to forward deploy a third of its fleet and has been able to stave off immediate readiness challenges through the OFRP.
+The Navy’s FY 2019 budget request includes $79 million for FY 2019 and $600 million across the FY 2019–FY 2023 Future Years Defense Program “to address training, manning and equipment issues and recommendations identified in the [Comprehensive and Strategic Readiness Reviews].”168 The Navy’s readiness as it pertains to providing global presence is rated as “marginal.”
+The level of COCOM demand for naval presence and the fleet’s ability to meet that demand is similar to that found in the 2018 Index but is still challenged by the range of funding problems noted in this section.
+The Navy maintains its ability to forward deploy approximately one-third of its fleet and has been able to stave off immediate readiness challenges through the OFRP.

 Overall U.S. Navy Score: Marginal

 The Navy’s overall score for the 2018 Index is “marginal,” the same as it was in the 2018 Index.
 This was derived by aggregating the scores for capacity (“weak”); capability (“marginal”); and readiness (“marginal”).
 The Navy’s prioritization of restoring readiness and increasing its capacity, matched by increased funding in 2017 and 2018, suggests that its overall score could improve in the near future.
 Continuation of unstable funding as the result of future continuing resolutions and a return to BCA sequestration-level funding will negate these improvements and instead cause future degradation in the Navy’s score.